ircv3/ircv3-specifications/core/monitor-3.2.md

 become online, or that a target they have added to their monitor list is online.

-The server SHOULD send a hostmask with the target.
+The server MAY send a hostmask with the target.

 The server may send "*" instead of the target nick (`<nick>`).
 (This makes it possible to send the exact same message to all clients monitoring a certain